jg75/dfsmpy/README.md

 ##### Transition

-A function, which takes context and event as parameters and returns the next state.
-The event must be a member of the alphabet and the state must be a valid state.
+A function, which takes state, context and event as parameters and returns the next state.
+The event must be a member of the alphabet and the new state must be a valid state.

 #### state